-(Which is to suggest that, yes, even if you eventually find a virginal, church-going angel who’s never had a boyfriend, you’ll probably still deal with retroactive jealousy somewhere down the line until you put in the work and overcome it, once and for all.
-Make no mistake: just about everyone has some kind of sexual/romantic history.)
+This is to suggest that, yes, even if you eventually find a virginal, church-going angel who’s never had a boyfriend, you’ll probably still deal with retroactive jealousy somewhere down the line until you put in the work and overcome it, once and for all.
+Make no mistake: just about everyone has some kind of sexual/romantic history.

 In conclusion: I can’t tell you whether or not your values are compatible with your partner’s

 I understand the impulse people have in writing to me to ask whether they should break up with their partner due to conflicting values.
 But unless you’re a militant, evangelistic nudist, and your partner is Tobias Fünke, I can’t tell you whether or not your values are incompatible with your partner’s.

 Because only you can decide what’s really important to you in a partner, and in a relationship.
 And only you can make good decisions based on that.